spatie/laravel-query-builder/README.md

 ### Sorting

-The `sort` query parameter is used to determine what property the results collection will be ordered by.
-Sorting is done ascending by default.
-Adding a hyphen (`-`) to the start of the property name will inverse the results collection.
+The `sort` query parameter is used to determine by which property the results collection will be ordered.
+Sorting is ascending by default.
+Adding a hyphen (`-`) to the start of the property name will reverse the results collection.

 ``` php
 // GET /users?sort=-name